domenick-m/NDT-U/README.md

 To start a sweep, run: `python train.py --sweep`.
 To add an agent to an already running sweep, run: `python train.py --add`.
 To see the full list of possible arguments, run: `python train.py -h`.

 To create a submission.h5 file run: `python test.py /path/to/model.pt`.

+# wandb
+The wandb project associated with my 4 submissions can be found here: https://wandb.ai/domenick-mifsud/benchmarks